frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 She wasn’t a crown to win.
 Not a curse to break.
 Not a thing they could own.

-She was—not mine, but not theirs.
-Never theirs.
+She was not mine, but she was not theirs either.
+She was never theirs.

 I took in a breath.
 The shape of it forming in my mind.

-“And what about *me?*” I asked, voice careful.
+“And what about me?”
+I asked, keeping my voice neutral.

 “Careful Reshi,” Bast murmured behind me, “You might not be the knife they wanted.
 Just the one lying close at hand.”

 Lugosi’s smile was thin.
 "Things are dire.
 We can not afford to try just one thing at a time.
 If you have any favor left with the Maer, then go with speed to Severnth.
 Perhaps the Maer will come to our aid should the coup gain momentum.”